plone/training/volto/bootstrap.rst

 On order to run Volto you need a backend.
 This can be either Plone or Guillotina.
 For this course we will use Plone, you can download Plone at https://plone.org/download.
+We need plone.restapi, so make sure you have that installed and configured correctly.
+For an example look into the api folder of the Volto repostory: https://github.com/plone/volto/tree/master/api

 Installing Dependencies
 =======================